amida-tech/orange-api/README.API.md

 		 - Via email/sms
 	 - See data shared with me (via app)

 The rest of this `README` is filled with endpoints.
-Note that all endpoints *must* be prefixed with a version number (e.g., `POST /v1/oauth/token`).
+Note that all endpoints *must* be prefixed with a version number (e.g., `POST /v1/auth/token`).

 ## Authentication
-Basic (non-compatible) subset of OAuth2 resource owner password flow.
-Authentication needed for everything apart from user signup and authentication (login).

-The email/password are used to obtain an initial access token and refresh token.
-The access token can then be sent as a header (see below) to authenticate all other API requests.
+Access token model.
+The email/password are initially used to obtain a (nonexpiring) access token, which can then be sent as a header (see below) to authenticate all other API requests.

 `Authorization: Bearer ACCESS_TOKEN`

-At some point, the access token will expire.
-Rather than having to reauthenticate, the refresh token can be used to obtain an access token without email/password.

-#### `POST /oauth/token`
+#### `POST /auth/token`
 Request:

-	# With email/password
 	{
 		email: "foo@bar.com",
 		password: "foobar"
 	}

-	# With refresh token
-	{
-		refresh_token: REFRESH_TOKEN
-	}

 Response:

 	{
 		access_token: ACCESS_TOKEN,
-		refresh_token: REFRESH_TOKEN,
-		expiry: 2016-04-23T18:25:43.511Z
+		success: true,
+		errors: ["error-key1", "error-key2"] # if unsuccessful
 	}

 ## Setup Phase